mathematic-inc/ts-japi/src/docs/README.md

 > What is "resource recursion"?<a id="wirr"></a>

 Due to [compound documents](https://jsonapi.org/format/#document-compound-documents), it is possible to recurse through related resources via their [resource linkages](https://jsonapi.org/format/#document-resource-object-linkage) and obtain [included resources](https://jsonapi.org/format/#document-top-level) beyond primary data relations.
 This is should be done with caution (see {@linkcode SerializerOptions.depth} and [this example](https://github.com/mu-io/ts-japi/blob/master/examples/resource-recursion.example.ts))

+## For Developers

+To get started in developing this library, run `yarn install`, `yarn build` and `yarn test` (in this precise order) to assure everything is in working order.

 ## Contributing